 The technology revolution in supply chain logistics is experiencing a transformational wave of new innovations and challenges.
 With rapid digital technologies, now the customers expect a faster order placement and delivery process resulting in organizations seeking to implement innovative technologies to deliver service quickly and efficiently.
 IoT is one such innovation that is transforming the complex supply chain into a seamless process.
 IoT innovations like Sensor data and RFID (Radio Frequency Identification) provide information to enable real-time tracking and alerts for better decision making.
-Such data can be converted into vital information to help business improve operations and businesses.
+Such data can be converted into vital information to help businesses improve operations and businesses.

 What is IoT in supply chain logistics?

-IoT or Internet of Things is a gathering of interconnected devices (physical) that can monitor, report and send and exchange data.
+IoT or the Internet of Things is a gathering of interconnected devices (physical) that can monitor, report and send and exchange data.
 The information compiled via IoT provides manufacturers and other stakeholders with abundant information for updated business insights.

-There are numerous IoT devices in the supply chain like autonomous vehicles, sensors that alert and inform customers, but the most interesting use of IoT is to embed smart sensors in a product’s packaging to allow customers to trace their products throughout the supply chain up to final delivery.
+There are numerous IoT devices in the supply chain like autonomous vehicles, and sensors that alert and inform customers, but the most interesting use of IoT is to embed smart sensors in a product’s packaging to allow customers to trace their products throughout the supply chain up to final delivery.

 How does it help a supply chain business?

 IoT enables supply chain logistics to connect vehicles, equipment and devices to obtain approximate real-time status updates of a shipment.
 It offers the stakeholders a comprehensive report across the supply chain from warehouse to destination of delivery, instead of showing the shipment in transit; it shows the exact location of the shipment.
 With all the information consolidated and analysed, the business can make timely decisions according to the business logic.
-Not only that, but it also helps in reducing cost and saving time.
+Not only that, but it also helps in reducing costs and saving time.

 In companies like 20Cube wherein it’s quite a complex supply chain (different cargo sourced across dissimilar suppliers and locations).
-Under such scenarios, IoT provides decision-makers with the control to access near real-time tracking status across the supply chain and also helps break it down to details to derive at strategic decisions and maximize productivity.
+Under such scenarios, IoT provides decision-makers with the control to access near real-time tracking status across the supply chain and also helps break it down to details to derive strategic decisions and maximize productivity.